zedoul/buildEssential/README.md

 [build-essential](https://packages.ubuntu.com/search?keywords=build-essential).

 # What do I need
-All dependencies will be installed by using `devtools::install_github('zedoul/buildr')`, which means you need to have a computer that has R and the Internet connection.
+All dependencies of buildr will be installed by using `devtools::install_github('zedoul/buildr')`, which means you need to have a computer that has R and the Internet connection.
-There is no cran version of `buildr` yet.
+There is no CRAN version of `buildr` yet.

 In short,